 If you’ve been tested and the issue is with your low testosterone, decide which method of increasing T levels is going to suit you best.
 If you’re insistent on taking prescribed testosterone therapy, insist on being educated about the side effects and collateral damage that could occur due to it.
 Don’t be afraid to ask questions!

-If you feel that the natural approach is more up your alley, check out my program and e-book TestShock to see where to move from here.
-In the mean time, some suggestions:
+If you feel that the natural approach is more up your alley, check out our program and e-book TestShock to see where to move from here.
+In the meantime, some suggestions:

 - Don’t take it easy on the oranges.
 Vitamin C breaks up cortisol, which can have a great impact on both your mood and your testosterone.